TamirHadad/pipelineDemo/README.md

 * Go to ‘Manage Jenkins’ → ‘Manage Plugins’ → ‘Advanced’ tab
 * In the ‘Upload Plugin’ section, select the path to the .hpi file and click ‘Upload’
 * Restart Jenkins

-## Running a Code Sample
-There are two ways to use the Artifactory integration from a Pipeline flow:
-* Using the Pipeline Git integration
-* Using a regular Pipeline script

-### Using the Pipeline Git integration
-* Go to ‘Manage Jenkins’ → ‘Configure System’ → ‘Artifactory’ section, and make sure you have your Artifactory server/s configured
-* Be sure to set the ‘server id’ for the Artifactory server/s, we’ll use that later from the Pipeline to identify the server/s we work with
-* Create a new Pipeline item
-* In the ‘Pipeline’ section, in the ‘Definition’ field, select the ‘Pipeline script from SCM’ option, and then in the ‘SCM’ field, select the ‘Git’ option
-* Copy the link to this GitHub repository and paste it to the ‘Repository URL’ field
-* In the ‘Script Path’ field, put the path to the script file of the example you wish to run in the following format: <EXAMPLE-NAME>/Jenkinsfile.
-For example: setting the value to  ‘props-example/Jenkinsfile’ would run the script in the props-example folder and use the json files in the same folder (see Artifactory DSL chapter for more details)
-* Add a parameter by checking the 'This build is parameterized' option, and then adding a text parameter called 'SERVER_ID' with the value of the server id you configured in the global Artifactory configuration
-* Save and build the Pipeline flow

-### Using a regular Pipeline script
-* Go to ‘Manage Jenkins’ → ‘Configure System’ → ‘Artifactory’ section, and make sure you have your Artifactory server/s configured
-* Be sure to set the ‘server id’ for the Artifactory server/s, we’ll use that later from the Pipeline to identify the server/s we work with
-* Create a new Pipeline item
-* Copy the contents of the Jenkinsfile from the folder of the example you want to run into the ‘Script’ field
-* Add a parameter by checking the 'This build is parameterized' option, and then adding a text parameter called 'SERVER_ID' with the value of the server id you configured in the global Artifactory configuration
-* Save and build the Pipeline flow

 ## Artifactory pipeline plugin DSL